System Structure & Architecture

-The system consists of a central server component, the HybridForms Core Server (SQL), and mobile HybridForms Client Apps for iOS, Android, Windows and Progressive Web App (PWA) for Web Browsers.
+The system consists of two central components: the HybridForms Core Server as the central backend and the HybridForms Client Apps for iOS, Android, Windows and as a Progressive Web App (PWA) for web browsers.

 HybridForms Core Server: Multi System Architecture

-HybridForms Core Server supports a multi-system architecture (client, tenant).
-HybridForms Server is available in four editions: Professional, Business, Enterprise and Operator Edition.
-By default, one system is operated, the Operator Edition also supports multiple systems (operator mode with clients).
+The HybridForms Core Server supports a multi-system architecture (client, tenant).
+The HybridForms Server is available in three editions: Business, Enterprise and Operator Edition.
+By default, one system is operated; the Operator Edition also supports multiple systems (operator mode with tenants).

 HybridForms Core Server